Equipment Loan and Financing Calculator

-Equipment Loan Calculator - Find Out What You Can Afford
+Equipment Loan and Financing Calculator - Find Out What You Can Afford

 Whether you work in an office with dozens of custom computers or as a landscaper with a fleet of zero-turn mowers, your business needs certain tools, vehicles and other gear to keep it running smoothly.
-However, outfitting your business with specialty equipment can be expensive, and the real cost to finance those purchases is often hard to estimate.
-This easy equipment financing calculator will help you understand the terms and costs to finance those purchases with an equipment loan.
+However, outfitting your business with specialty equipment can be expensive, and the real cost to finance those purchases is often hard to estimate without an equipment loan calculator.
+This easy equipment financing calculator will help you understand the terms and costs to finance those purchases.

 Even when your operating cash flow can’t handle a major purchase on its own, equipment loans can help cover the upfront costs and allow you to pay over time.
 To find out what your payments and overall costs might look like over different loan terms or percentage rates, just plug your numbers into this equipment finance calculator.

 If you’re new to equipment financing, read on.
-The text below has all the definitions, details, comparisons and examples of how equipment financing works that you need to make an informed decision.
-We’ll explore how to estimate your costs, read your results and decide which financing product is right for you.
+The text below has all the definitions, details, comparisons and examples of how equipment financing works.
+We’ll explore how to use an equipment loan calculator to estimate your costs, so you can read your results and decide which financing product is right for you.

-As the equipment loan calculator is an estimation tool that provides a range of possibilities depending on creditworthiness and terms selected, we encourage you to experiment with different terms.
-Terms can be adjusted to increase or decrease your payment.
+As the equipment loan calculator is an estimation tool that provides a range of possibilities depending on creditworthiness and term selected, we encourage you to experiment with different interest rates and repayment periods.
+Terms can be adjusted on the equipment finance calculator to increase or decrease your payment.

 Step 1: Enter the total value of the equipment you plan to finance.

-Step 2: Enter the estimated interest rate.
-These rates typically fall within the 8 percent to 24 percent range depending on your unique business qualifications, any down payments made and your lender’s preference.
+Step 2: Enter the estimated interest rate into the equipment finance calculator.
+These rates typically fall within the 8% to 24% range depending on your unique business qualifications and any down payments made.

-Step 3: Select the loan terms of the financing in months.
+Step 3: Select the length of financing in months.
 Your term will depend on your business’s eligibility.

 Step 4: Calculate.
 The equipment financing calculator will output the monthly payment, total repayment amount and the cost of financing.